ExtraBB/deglaze/common/ingredients/seafood/Canned Saury.md

-- **Name**: Canned saury (Kkongchi tongjorim)
+- **Name**: Canned saury
 - **Other Names**: 꽁치통조림
 - **Type**: Seafood / Fish / Canned

 ## Description

-Canned saury is preserved saury fish, used in Korean stews and braises for its savory flavor and convenience.
+Canned saury is preserved saury fish, valued for its savory flavor and convenience.
+It is used in stews and braises.

 ## How to use

-- Added to kimchi jjigae (kimchi stew)
+- Added to stews
-- Used in braised dishes (jorim)
+- Used in braised dishes
 - Mixed into rice or noodles

 ## Substitutions